Smallibs/pilin/README.md

 First at all, the data type should be specified.
 Of course, an optional value is `None` of `Some` value.
 In addition, an internal class `OptionK` - for type kind - using a type defunctionalised as illustrated in [Lightweight higher-kinded polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf).

-In this `TK` class, a `fix` value is proposed when a downcast is required.
+In this `OptionK` class, a `fix` value is proposed when a downcast is required.
 This operation is of course unsafe, but to reduce this aspect the scope of the constructor is limited to `Option`.
 Finally, the catamorphism `fold` function is proposed.

 Smart constructors and abstraction implementation references can be proposed.